 If you’re not a fan of goat cheese, a creamy brie would work very nicely here.
 If you’re allergic to nuts, swap in crackers for an added crunch.
 When you pick your crackers, try to get ones that are baked and have a little hint of flavor, such as a rosemary or sea salt.

 The most important tip to keep in mind while assembling this cheese plate, is to offer your guests the proper serving utensils.
 When I took these photos, I didn’t get enough pictures of the serving tongs I used for the beet noodles.
-I love mini serving tongs with a little bit of character, like these and these.
+I love mini serving tongs with a little bit of character, like these

 Not only are spiralized veggies ideal for cheese plates, they can be used in this same vein as “mini meals” such as a make-your-own-spaghetti bar or a make-your-own-stir-fry bar.
 Just provide the cooked noodles!